 You’ll be handed an extensive coffee menu as soon as you’re seated at this Fitzroy roastery-café.
 The caffeine game is strong here, but so are their porridge.
-The steel-cut oats they use have are soft and pleasantly chewy, then they are embellished with pulverised raspberries, coconut yoghurt, honeydew, kiwi gel and crumble for crunch.
+The steel-cut oats they use have are soft and pleasantly chewy, then they are embellished with açai and banana mousse, plum shredded apple, kaffir lime leaf and chia crumble for crunch.

 The south-side sister to Top Paddock and Two Birds One Stone boasts glossy-mag interiors, Small Batch coffee and ambitious café fare.
 The polenta porridge with burnt maple and textures of strawberry and basil is gaining Insta-fame for its delicate beauty.
 Don’t spend too long agonising over filters: demolish it while it's still warm.

 A favourite among the locals, this Fitzroy café is pushing a healthy breakfast that looks like dessert.
-The rice pudding changes often, but currently it's cooked in coconut milk for a fragrant finish and topped with burnt orange curd, warm autumn fruits and puffed rice cereal.
+The chia pudding changes often, but currently it's served with seasonal fruit, mixed berry compote, puffed rice, seed cereal and topped with raspberry coconut yoghurt.